FredKSchott/snowpack/docs/05-scripts.md

 }
 ```

 Note that `$1` can be used with a script modifier to reference the original script.
-See section on [Script Variables](#script-variables) above.
+See the section on [Script Variables](#script-variables) above.

 ### Build Plugins

 For a more powerful integration, you can also write build scripts using JavaScript to create *build plugins*.
-Each plugin is loaded as a JavaScript module that exports custom `build()` and `lint()` functions that are run on matching files.
+Each plugin is loaded as a JavaScript module that exports a custom `build()` function that gets run on every matching file.

-There are a few reasons you may want to use a build plugin instead of a normal "build:" or "lint:" CLI command script:
+There are a few reasons you may want to use a build plugin instead of a normal "build:" CLI command script:

 **Speed:** Some CLIs may have a slower start-up time, which may become a problem as your site grows.
 Plugins can be faster across many files since they only need to be loaded & initialized once and not once for every file.